CriFlo/laravel-pokemon-checklist/README.md

 ## About the project

-Laravel with Inertia.js and Tailwind CSS.
-Playing around with Laravel and Inertia, checklist pokemon list
+Playing around with Laravel and Inertia, Github Actions and runners to make a pokemon checklist web app.
+Database seeded with json file for all the 9 generations + the images of the pokemons ( also downloaded with command )